HackYourFuture/mentors/assignment-support/review-guide.md

 There are five points we think are essential to good feedback in HackYourFuture.

 ### 1. Positivity
 It can happen easily that feedback only points out the mistakes, but it’s important to give positive feedback as well.
-Commenting on aspects that you liked about the code is crucial to make the student more confident.
+Commenting on aspects that you liked about the code is crucial to make the trainee more confident.
 We also learn from what we did well.

 ### 2. Specific
 Try to make your feedback as specific as possible, so the trainee knows which part of the code needs improvement.